malwinasanjose/bergfex_snow_alert/README.md

  Outcomes
  ---------
 As the final outcome of this project, we created three jupyter notebooks (one for each Milestone).
-With the help of these, XXXX for the entire data base can be created with one command.
+With the help of these, we create a data base of 3'000+ activities in Switzerland, for each one indicating if there is a 'snow alert'.

 Example plots
 ---------